 Editor’s Note: This article represents the perspective of an individual who identifies as a psychiatric survivor and whose experiences with the mental health field have many times been traumatizing.
 It is not meant to dismiss the valuable aspects of psychiatry, psychopharmacology, or therapy, or to suggest that others don’t benefit from these (often life-saving) resources.

 I have been locked up, against my will, four times in my life.

 The first hospitalization was at 16, and I had never had any kind of episode before.
-The next three somewhat had to do with my ambivalence towards medication, but much also came from incompetent psychiatrists. .
+The next three somewhat had to do with my ambivalence towards medication, but they were also impacted by incompetent psychiatrists.

-So I’ve been in cop cars.
-The code for mental health legal violation is “5150,” which can be made into a verb.
-I’ve been fifty one fiftied.
-Supposedly, this can be done when a person is deemed being “of danger to self or others.”
+For example, I’ve been in cop cars.
+The code for a mental health legal violation is “5150,” which can be made into a verb: I’ve been fifty one fiftied.
+Supposedly, this can be done when a person is deemed a “danger to self or others.”

 So what gives?
 Why lock me away?
 Why separate me from society like a contagious pathogen?